Albert Apponyi

 Albert György Gyula Mária Apponyi, Count of Nagyappony (Gróf nagyapponyi Apponyi Albert György Gyula Mária; 29 May 1846 – 7 February 1933) was a Hungarian aristocrat and politician.
-He was a board member of the Hungarian Academy of Sciences, Chairman of Saint Stephen's Academy from 1921 to 1933, and a knight of the Austrian Golden Fleece from 1921.
+He was a board member of the Hungarian Academy of Sciences, Chairman of Saint Stephen's Academy from 1921 to 1933, and a knight of the Austrian Order of the Golden Fleece from 1921.
 He was nominated for Nobel Peace Prize five times.